mr-Arturio/Library/article.md

 The toLowerCase() method is called on the string 'baNaNa', converting it to lowercase.
 The final result is the string 'banana'.

-Here is another example with explanation:
+Here is another example with an explanation:

 ![Hello World!](./docs/world.png)

 The code snippet demonstrates the creative use of JavaScript's operators and type conversions to extract characters and form the string 'Hello World!'.
 It showcases the flexibility and ingenuity of JavaScript programming, where unconventional approaches can yield intriguing results.

-Here is a realy cool and fun tool that helsp you [Write a sentence without using the Alphabet](https://bluewings.github.io/en/writing-a-sentence-without-using-the-alphabet/#weird-javascript-generator)
+Here is a really cool and fun tool that helps you [Write a sentence without using the Alphabet](https://bluewings.github.io/en/writing-a-sentence-without-using-the-alphabet/#weird-javascript-generator)

 ### Bonus:
-### TML Comments as JavaScript Comments:
+### HTML Comments as JavaScript Comments:

 ![HTML Comments as JavaScript Comments](./docs/comment.png)